 Appeals of disability decisions

-If a student wishes to file an appeal regarding decisions made by the Office of Disability Services, such a petition needs to be made in writing to Mike McNeil, the Disability Services Liaison with documented justification for appealing the determination.
+If a student wishes to file an appeal regarding decisions made by the Office of Disability Services, such a petition needs to be made in writing to Jennifer Lucero, the Coordinator of Disability Services and Testing Center with documented justification for appealing the determination.
 Once the appeal has been filed with the Office of Disability Services, an ad hoc Educational Programs Committee will meet to review the appeal.
 The ad hoc ADA Educational Programs Committee will include the Disability Services Liaison plus four additional members related to the area of expertise required by the student petition with two of the committee members representing the faculty.
 The minutes of this meeting will then be forwarded to the Provost and Vice President for Academic Affairs to make the final decision.

 Procedures for Requesting a Course Substitution as a Reasonable Accommodation